 Log the results

 Make sure to save the full test results to a file or track the latest test run data.
 See Analyzing Results for details.

 The maximum app size that a user can upload is 500 MB.

-Regardless of whether testing with XCTest or XCUITest, the application under test needs to be built and imported to BitBar Testing cloud.
+Regardless of whether testing is performed with XCTest or XCUITest, the application under test needs to be built and imported to BitBar Testing Cloud.
 The below steps present how to create the appropriate Ad Hoc Distribution IPA build.

 Open your project in Xcode.
-In the Xcode Product menu, select Build for, and then Testing.
+In the Xcode Product menu, select Build for, and then select Testing.

 The application still needs to be packaged into an IPA zip.
-For this the location of the app is needed.
-In Xcode, select the built .app, right click, and select Show it in Finder.
+For this, the location of the app is needed.
+In Xcode, select the built .app file, right-click it, and select Show it in Finder.

-In Finder, right click the .app file and copy its location for later use.
-This location does not change from build to build so this step needs to be done only once.
+In Finder, right-click the .app file and copy its location for later use.
+This location does not change from build to build so this step needs to be performed only once.

 The IPA package needed for XCTest in BitBar Testing is a zip package and its creation can be automated and made part of a CI integration.
 Open a terminal and create the IPA.